 - The Blueprint leadership and staff

-With this range of relationships, Transformation Network Staff are uniquely positioned to translate state priorities into local action.
+With this range of relationships, Blueprint Network Staff are uniquely positioned to translate state priorities into local action.
 Or they can access state resources and use them to serve community needs.
-In both cases the Transformation Network staff link state and community and keep health and human service reform moving nimbly in response to the latest needs and newest opportunities.
+In both cases the Blueprint Network staff link state and community while keeping health and human service reform moving nimbly in response to the latest needs and newest opportunities.